 - Under Default settings, toggle Instrumentation to Disabled, and Enable Passcode.

 Disabling this allows the app to use Apple Pay and the developer certificate and provisioning profile that you used when you built the app.

 Disabling re-signing will break the installation of the app on public devices.
 The app will only be allowed to be installed on private devices that have been added to the developer certificate and provisioning profile.

-Once the app has been uploaded and re-signing has been disabled, you can start the device and let Sauce Labs install the app on the device.
+- Once the app has been uploaded and re-signing has been disabled with Passcode capability, you can start the device and let Sauce Labs install the app on the device.